yy3085/5243ADS_Project1/README.md

 + This project is conducted by Yi Yu

-+ Project summary: There are certain similarties including word frequency, sentence length, sentiment and emotions between different schools of philosophy. examining if there is pronoun bias present throughout the history of philosophy.
-We conclude that there is a bias towards male associated pronouns.
++ Project summary: There are certain similarties including word frequency, sentence length, sentiment and emotions between different schools of philosophy.